rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-9: A quick look at [Tanzu Observability by Wavefront](https://cloud.vmware.com/tanzu-observability)

-- Observability goes beyond the scope of Tanzu Mission Control, so VMware has Tanzu Observability by Wavefront.
+- Observability goes beyond the scope of Tanzu Mission Control, so VMware includes Tanzu Observability by Wavefront in its family of products.

 ![](./images/from_monitoring_to_observability.png)